sharpcdf/jitter/README.md

 # Jitter
-A git-based binary manager for Linux written in Nim.
+A repository-based binary manager for Linux

 ## How it works
-Jitter searches through GitHub for releases with `.tar.gz`, `.tgz`, `.zip` or `.AppImage` assets.
-Unlike Homebrew or similar package managers, jitter does not require a brewfile or nixfile in order to recognize the project.
+Jitter searches through GitHub(and hopefully soon more sources) for releases with `.tar.gz`, `.tgz`, `.zip` or `.AppImage` assets.
+Unlike Homebrew or similar package managers, Jitter does not require a brewfile or nixfile in order to recognize the project.

 ## Installing
 Using the `install.sh` script (recommended):